biobakery/kneaddata/readme.md

 ##### Example Custom Database Build #####

 Say you want to remove human reads from your metagenomic sequencing data.
 You downloaded the human genome in a file called `Homo_sapiens.fasta`.

-You can generate the KneadData database by executing
+Then, you can generate the KneadData database by executing:

 ``$ bowtie2-build Homo_sapiens.fasta -o Homo_sapiens_db``